 As noted above, Congress provided a record high $144.3 million for the HPF in FY21 and the preservation community sought full funding of $150 million for the Fund in both in FY21 and FY22.
 The National Trust also submitted testimony in support of the full funding request to the House Interior Appropriations Subcommittee in April.

 The biggest increase in HPF programs was for the Tribal Historic Preservation Offices (THPOs), which received a 53.3% increase over its FY21 enacted level of $15 million to $23 million.
 The State Historic Preservation Offices (SHPOs) received an increase of $2.0 million (3.6%) to $57.675 million for FY22.
-In addition, the Biden budget generously provided $25.125 million, (a 24.8% increase) for African American and Civil Rights grants, $3.375 million for the History of Equal Rights Grants (formerly Civil Rights Grants for All Americans), and $10 million (a 33.3% increase) for Paul Bruhn Revitalization Grants under the HPF as part of its record-setting request of $151.8 million.
-Funding for Save America’s Treasures maintained its $25 million enacted level, and the Underrepresented Communities grant program received $1 million, the same level as FY21.
+In addition, the Biden budget generously provided $21.750 million, (a 29.85% increase) for African American Civil Rights grants, $3.375 million for the History of Equal Rights Grants (formerly Civil Rights Grants for All Americans), and $10 million (a 33.3% increase) for Paul Bruhn Revitalization Grants under the HPF as part of its record-setting request of $151.8 million.
+Funding for Save America’s Treasures maintained its $25 million enacted level, and the Underrepresented Communities grant program received $1 million, the same level as FY21 and also included within the SHPO level.

 Addressing deferred maintenance in the National Park System is a priority of the Biden Administration, with the budget recommending an increase for line-item construction (for individual projects) of $146.7 million – an 11.3% increase over the FY21 enacted level.
 The Administration chose to maintain level funding for the Repair and Rehabilitation ($135.980 million) and Cyclic Maintenance ($188.184 million) accounts despite the National Trust’s request for increases of $150 million and $205 million, respectively, for these two programs.
 Also included in the President’s budget are the National Parks and Public Land Legacy Restoration fund project lists for deferred maintenance projects of the National Park Service, as well as the Bureau of Land Management, U.S. Fish and Wildlife Service, and Bureau of Indian Education.
 This additional, dedicated funding to address maintenance backlogs for federal agencies was made possible by enactment of the Great American Outdoors Act.